leonhar001/JavaFX-APP-SoMuchToPing/README.md

 # JavaFX APP SoMuchToPing
- Application to easily monitoring offline links in a network.
+ Application to easily monitoring offline links.

 # News
  Project migrated to 24Seven Network Monitor, a new application with new look and features.